 Industry-Specific Software: There are likely one or two specific tools required for your business.
-For example, Organizers Direct partners use an intuitive program called LiveStorage™ to create custom home organization system designs on a laptop right in the customer’s home.
-Because it includes custom pricing schemes, inventory management and order processing tools, an Organizers Direct partner can easily design, price and order many custom-sized products.
+For example, Organizers Direct dealers use an intuitive program called LiveStorage™ to create custom home organization system designs on a laptop right in the customer’s home.
+Because it includes custom pricing schemes, inventory management and order processing tools, an Organizers Direct dealer can easily design, price and order many custom-sized products.
 Find out which type of software is required for your small business and make the investment; it will save you a lot of time and hassle in the future.

 How to Handle Home Office Tax Deductions